Elveta

 Iskra IE.5

-Iskra (Iskraemeco) comes with an RJ12 port.
-Used for example at Ulricehamns Energi in Sweden.
+Iskra (Iskraemeco) usually comes with an RJ12 port.
+Used, for example, by Ulricehamns Energi in Sweden.

 Iskra IE.5